williamouyang/okta.github.io/docs/endpoints/users.md

 Lifecycle operations are non-idempotent operations that initiate a state transition for a user's status.
 Some operations are asynchronous while others are synchronous.
 The user's current status limits what operations are allowed.
 For example, you can't unlock a user that is `ACTIVE`.

 ### Activate User
+{:.api .operation}

 ##### POST /users/:id/lifecycle/activate
+{:.api .uri-template}

 Activates a user.
-This operation can only be performed on users with a **STAGED** `status`.
+This operation can only be performed on users with a `STAGED` status.
 Activation of a user is an asynchronous operation.
-The user will have the `transitioningToStatus` property with a value of **ACTIVE** during activation to indicate that the user hasn't completed the asynchronous operation.
-The user will have a `status` of **ACTIVE** when the activation process is complete.
+The user will have the `transitioningToStatus` property with a value of `ACTIVE` during activation to indicate that the user hasn't completed the asynchronous operation.
+The user will have a status of `ACTIVE` when the activation process is complete.

-> Users that do not have a password must complete the welcome flow by visiting the activation link to complete the transition to **ACTIVE** status.
+> Users that do not have a password must complete the welcome flow by visiting the activation link to complete the transition to `ACTIVE` status.

 ##### Request Parameters
+{:.api .request-params}

 Parameter | Description | Param Type | DataType | Required | Default
 --- | --- | --- | --- | --- | ---